U.S. officials believe North Korea has tested ICBM capable of reaching Alaska

 Joseph Dempsey, a defense specialist and long-term observer of North Korea at the International Institute for Strategic Studies in London, said the launch was a clear sign that Pyongyang's weapons program was advancing.

 "Is it an IRBM or ICBM?
-Regardless of the distinction, this is the longest-range subsystem they have successfully tested to date," he said.
+Regardless of the distinction, this is the longest-range system they have successfully tested to date," he said.
 "That indicates they’re making progress."

 He added that the timing, on the Fourth of July, was "symbolic."